tvheadend/tvheadend/docs/class/debugging.md

 ## Overview

-This tab is used to configure various debugging options in tvheadend.
+This tab is used to configure various debugging options in Tvheadend.

 !['Debugging tab'](static/img/doc/debugging/tab.png)